IvanMathy/Boop/README.md

 ### How to build

 - Clone or download a copy of the repository
-- If you don't already have it, get Carthage
+- If you don't already have it, get Carthage using `brew install carthage` or any of the other methods listed [here](https://github.com/Carthage/Carthage#installing-carthage).
 - In terminal, `cd` into your copy and run `$ carthage bootstrap --cache-builds --platform macos`
 - Open `Boop/Boop.xcodeproj`
 - Press play